mrro3t/CAPTCHA-Recognition-System/README.md

 Training is optimized for Google Colab using the free-tier GPU.
 Since the dataset is binary images and lightweight, you can train for higher epochs without hitting resource limits.

-Step 2 cell: Dataset Setup
-Upload dataset.zip from the data/ folder to your Google Drive and update the file path accordingly in the notebook.
+Step 2 cell: Dataset Setup.
+Upload dataset from the `data/dataset.zip` to your Google Drive and update the file path accordingly in the notebook.

-Step 9 cell: Adjusting Hyperparameters
+Step 9 cell: Adjusting Hyperparameters.
 To tweak learning rate, batch size, or number of epochs, modify the relevant variables in Step 9 of the notebook.

-Model Output
-Once training is complete, the trained model will be automatically saved to your Google Drive.
+Model Output: Once training is complete, the trained model will be automatically saved to your Google Drive.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mrro3t/CAPTCHA-Recognition-System/blob/main/train_on_Colab.ipynb)